heroku/webapp-runner/README.md

 # Tomcat Runner

-Tomcat runner is designed to allow you to launch an exploded war that is on your filesystem into a tomcat container with a simple `java -jar` command.
+Tomcat runner is designed to allow you to launch an exploded or compressed war that is on your filesystem into a tomcat container with a simple `java -jar` command.

 ## Usage